Inspire the Song • The Lyrical Domino Effect

 Reading what your line is already asking for – and writing the answer.

-The Domino Effect was realised after running an exhaustive catalogue of hit song lyrics through the same analysis... over and over.
+The Lyrical Domino Effect was realised after running an exhaustive catalogue of hit song lyrics through the same analysis... over and over.

 The patterns don't belong to the framework.